Curriculum & Class Info - Class 1

 Where appropriate, we will link them to other curriculum areas such as Art and ICT.

-Key objectives for each unit for the Autumn term are outlined below.
+Key objectives for each unit for the Spring term are outlined below.

 Number: Place Value.

-- Count to ten, forwards and backwards, beginning with 0 or 1, or from any given number.
+- Count to 50, forwards and backwards, beginning with 0 or 1, or from any given number.

-- Count, read and write numbers to ten in numerals and words.
+- Count, read and write numbers to 50 in numerals.

 - Identify and represent numbers using objects and pictorial representations including the number line, and use the language of: equal to, more than, less than, most and least.